mat0714/mat0714/README.md

 :large_blue_circle: Actually I want to continue my journey with software but from other side

-:large_blue_circle: My main life goal is to start using my knowledge at Junior Backend Developer position
+:large_blue_circle: My main goal is to start using my knowledge at Junior Backend Developer position

 :large_blue_circle: Technologies I' ve learned on basic level: